Subscribe: Apple Podcasts | Google Podcasts | Stitcher | RSS

 Simple doesn’t necessarily mean easy.

-For this learning goal, I recommend using a Memory Palace.
-Even if you use an acrostic, this approach is so much more powerful.
+For learning the planets, I recommend using a Memory Palace.
+Even if you use an acrostic inside of a Memory Palace, I think you’ll find using your spatial memory as part of the process much more powerful.

 To get started, pick any room.
 Then assign a spot for each of the planets you want to memorize.

 Let’s say you’re going for a comprehensive solar system mnemonic that includes: